codicis-dux/nvidia-GPU-monitor/README.md

 ## LLM benchmarking and development

-GPU Monitor is designed to be useful when developing and testing GPU-accelerated applications and Large Language Models (LLMs).
+GPU Monitor is designed to be useful when developing and testing GPU-accelerated applications and Large Language Models (LLMs), monitoring GPU resource consumption during LLM inference and other GPU-intensive workloads.

-The session function allows a workload to be monitored as a distinct measurement period.
+The session function makes it possible to isolate a workload and observe its resource consumption over a defined period.

+This can be useful when comparing models, configurations, quantization levels or inference parameters.

 A typical workflow is: